Is your dog lumpy? Are you worried that the lump is “something serious?”

 You are not alone, most people worry and the purpose of this article is to help you worry less.

 I call lumps the barnacles of life.
 They are the reminder that even our perfectly perfect dogs have imperfections that they collect on the journey of life.
 Even my dog Skai has a few lumps.
 In fact, I have found two new little barnacles just a few weeks ago.
 First, I tried to ignore the nagging feeling being fully aware that at that moment this was exactly how most of my clients felt when they found a lump.
 After a few days of doing ‘nothing,’ I finally decided to take a needle, a syringe and collect a few cells by a simple procedure called ‘fine needle aspirate’ and send these for a cytology exam.
-I am still waiting for the results at the time of publishing this blog but hope that the results will be ok.
+I am still waiting for the results at the time of publishing this blog, but hope that the results will be ok.

-Lumps are in many ways a reminder that no one immune to the possibility of the big C. They make us cringe, worry, procrastinate and panic.
+Lumps are in many ways a reminder that no one is immune to the possibility of the big C. They make us cringe, worry, procrastinate and panic.
 They make us face the truth of physical mortality and also our fears of possibly losing those we love early.

-While we do not like lumps, they are like a little post it on the fridge that says, ‘health is the true wealth and unlike all the Ferraris, mansions and fancy boats, it cannot be bought by even the richest of the rich.’
+"While we do not like lumps, they are like a little post it on the fridge that says, ‘health is the true wealth and unlike all the Ferraris, mansions and fancy boats, it cannot be bought by even the richest of the rich."

 The other message hidden in lumps is that most of the time, we worry unnecessarily and that the best way of facing our fears is to FACE THEM and TAKE ACTION.